International psychology: Definitions and scope

 Cross-cultural psychology may be defined as the comparative study of behavior and mental processes in different cultures, whereas cultural psychology takes a more relativistic approach.
 Cross-cultural psychology aims to compare the psychological phenomena between cultures and looks for patterns, generalizability, and culture-specific differentiation (Lonner, 2018; Shiraev & Levy, 2013).
 An example would be the investigation of child-rearing practices and their psychological consequences between distinctly different groups.
 Cultural psychology focuses on the relationship between psychology and culture (such as language, traditions, predominant values, and socialization practices) within a culture and how it affects individual human functioning.
 Both cultural and cross-cultural psychology constitute important elements of global psychology.
-Cross-cultural psychology emerged during the 1960s-1970s as a separate field of study with a definite identity; it is thus older than the more general field of international psychology, which is only now emerging as a distinct discipline.
+While cross-cultural psychology emerged as a distinct discipline in the 1960s–1970s, international psychology gained recognition later as a response to globalization and calls for inclusivity in psychological scholarship.

-The Oxford English Dictionary (1993) defines global as, “…pertaining to or involving the world, worldwide” (p.
-1101) and international as, “Existing, occurring, or carried on between nations…Agreed on by many nations; used by, or able to be used by (the people of) many nations” (p.
+The Oxford English Dictionary (1993) defines global as, "…pertaining to or involving the world, worldwide" (p.
+1101) and international as, "Existing, occurring, or carried on between nations…Agreed on by many nations; used by, or able to be used by (the people of) many nations" (p.
 1397).
 At present the term international psychology is in wider use although Stevens and Gielen (2007) prefer the term global psychology, to underline the increasingly global nature of psychological phenomena and problems together with their scientific investigation and efforts to ameliorate them.
 More generally, the emergence and intensification of an international psychology movement is part and parcel of the broader process of globalization in the scientific, economic, technological, sociocultural, political and ecological spheres.
 It reflects and makes use of the increasingly global flow of information, ideas, and peoples.
 In addition, globalization in psychology has led to the de facto use of English as the predominant means of communication so that academics in many parts of the world are now expected to read and publish in English-language journals.